 Flinders Ranges is the largest mountain range in South Australia, which starts approximately 200km north of Adelaide.
 Its most characteristic landmark is Wilpena Pound, a large, sickle-shaped, natural amphitheatre that covers 80 km2 and contains the range's highest peak, St Mary Peak.
 The area has been inhabited for tens of thousands of years by the Adnyamathanha people (meaning ‘hill’ or ‘rock people’).

 See our students' work

-See the photographs our students took on their fields trips and read about their experiences on the 2013 tumblr
+See the 2016 students’ photographs and read about their experiences on the study program.